 Cultural Encounters, Conflicts, and Resolutions: A Journal of Border Studies

 The focus of this peer reviewed journal is borders studies as a discipline dedicated to examining encounters, conflicts and resolutions within national, political, social, cultural, religious, racial, and educational borders.
-It analyzes borders as a physical, psychological and symbolic experience that affects relationships and negotiations among people around the world.
-The journal is interdisciplinary in nature, it is unique in the field, and it creates a venue for attracting scholars from the humanities and the social sciences.
+It analyzes borders as physical, psychological and/or symbolic experiences that affect relationships and negotiations among people around the world.
+The journal is interdisciplinary in nature, it is unique in the field, and it creates a venue to attract scholars from the humanities and the social sciences.

 Table of Contents

 The New Debt Peonage in the Era of Mass Incarceration